 \section{Introduction}

-Underwater exploration and environmental monitoring are increasingly crucial in marine conservation, offshore resource management, and scientific research.
-The aquatic domain presents formidable challenges due to complex hydrodynamics, limited communication, and severe energy limits \cite{Hasan2024}.
+Underwater exploration and environmental monitoring are increasingly crucial in marine conservation, offshore resource management and scientific research.
+The aquatic domain presents formidable challenges due to complex hydrodynamics, limited communication and severe energy limitations \cite{Hasan2024}.

 Swarm robotics with \ac{AUV}s offers improved coverage, fault tolerance, and adaptability for such tasks \cite{connor2021current}.
 Multiple \ac{AUV}s operating collectively can survey larger areas faster and withstand single-node failures better than a single vehicle \cite{cai2024multi}.
 Recent advances in multi-AUV exploration underscore these benefits, with new distributed strategies achieving robust, wide-area ocean surveys \cite{mu2025coverage}.